|Reconstructions of Jäger's (left) and Petermann's projections|

 A more recent star projection based on Lambert's equal-area azimuthal was devised by William William-Olsson (1968); however its core is bounded by the 20°N parallel instead of the Equator.
 The entire map is equal-area, but unlike Maurer's S231, the four lobes are derived from the Bonne/Werner pseudoconic projection: every parallel is a circular arc centered on the north pole with constant scale, and each central meridian is a straight line, with the same scale as on the core at 20°N. Unfortunately, parallel lengths do not coincide at the boundary latitude on the pristine Lambert and Bonne/Werner projections.
 Matching the lengths at the junction requires increasing the scale of lobe parallels by the secant of half the boundary colatitude (the angular distance from the north pole); for William-Olsson's choice, about 22.077%.
 Areas are preserved by compressing the central meridians in lobes by the reciprocal amount.

 Another hybrid azimuthal/pseudoconic star-shaped proposal is the "tetrahedral" projection introduced in 1942 by John Bartholomew, the fourth of a long lineage of map publishers with the same name and surname, also the author of the oblique Atlantis and the composite "Lotus", "Kite" and "Regional" maps.

-Published in both Northern and Southern polar aspects, this projection apparently owes its name to a fortuit resemblance of its lobe arrangement to a common lay-out for unfolded tetrahedra; it is unrelated to true polyhedral maps.
+Published in both northern and southern polar aspects, this projection apparently owes its name to a fortuitous resemblance of its lobe arrangement to a common lay-out for unfolded tetrahedra; it is unrelated to true polyhedral maps.

 In contrast with other projections in this section, the one referred to here as "Daisy" was not designed to reduce the number of interrupted coastlines.
 In fact it was not intended to present the Earth at all, and maybe not even to produce flat maps.